mr-chew/mr-chew.github.io/_posts/2022-8-20-Backjumping.md

 categories: [Backtracking]
 ---

-Here we have covered the concept of Backjumping which is an improvement to the Backtracking Algorithm.
+We are going to cover the concept of Backjumping which is an improvement to the Backtracking Algorithm.
 We will solve the N-Queens Problem by making use of the Backjumping Algorithm.
-We have presented the Time and Space Complexity for various cases.
+The Time and Space Complexity will be discussed at the end of the article.

 **Table of contents:**